 - The earliest recorded protest against slavery was by the Quakers in 1688.

 - Martin Luther King, Jr. improvised his “I Have a Dream” speech.
-While many black leaders had worked with him on his speech the night before, some reported that it never contained anything about a dream.
+In fact, while many black leaders had worked with him on his speech the night before, some reported that it never contained anything about a dream.

-- In fact Rosa Parks was not the first woman who refused to sit in the back of the bus.
+- Little known fact: Rosa Parks was not the first woman who to refuse to sit in the back of the bus.
 Claudette Colvin had been studying Black leaders like Harriet Tubman and felt indignation by having to sit in the back of the bus.
-On March 2, 1955, 9 months before Rosa Parks, Claudette was arrested and put in jail for not moving to the back of the bus.
+On March 2, 1955, 9 months before Rosa Parks, the police arrested Claudette and put her in jail for not moving to the back of the bus.

 Quiz Yourself On African American History!